 Mexico and police chief slam Texas' new 'sanctuary city' ban

-In this Sunday, May 7, 2017 frame from video posted by the Office of the Governor, Republican Gov. Greg Abbott signs a so-called "sanctuary cities" ban in Austin Texas.
-The ban lets police ask during routine stops whether someone is in the U.S. legally and threatens sheriffs with jail if they don't cooperate with federal immigration agents.
+In this April 10, 2017, file photo, Texas Gov. Greg Abbott speaks at a new conference in Houston.
+Abbott on Sunday, May 7, 2017, signed a so-called "sanctuary cities" ban that lets police ask during routine stops whether someone is in the U.S. legally and threatens sheriffs with jail if they don't cooperate with federal immigration agents.

 Start the conversation, or Read more at Yuma Sun.